graphql/graphql-spec/spec/Section 3 -- Type System.md

 fragments that are skipped via `@skip` or `@include` directives.
 This ordering is correctly produced when using the {CollectFields()} algorithm.

-Response formats which support ordered maps (such as JSON) must maintain this ordering.
-Response formats which do not support ordered maps may disregard this ordering.
+Response serialization formats capable of representing ordered maps should maintain this ordering.
+Serialization formats which can only represent unordered maps should retain this order grammatically (such as JSON).

+Producing a response where fields are represented in the same order in which they appear in the request improves human readability during debugging and enables more efficient parsing of responses if the order of properties can be anticipated.

 If a fragment is spread before other fields, the fields that fragment specifies occur in the response before the following fields.